Welcome to the Pi In The Sky Project

 This board is a GPS receiver and radio transmitter designed for tracking high altitude balloon flights.
 It uses a UHF radio transmitter which is license-free in Europe (for other areas check your local regulations).
 To track the location of flight you also need a radio receiver, aerial and PC on the ground.
 Suitable radios include TV dongles - see http://ukhas.org.uk/guides:sdr_tracker for examples of suitable models and full instructions.

-Together with the supplied, open-source software it embodies the experience of over 50 successful flights, about half of which have used the Raspberry Pi.
+Together with the supplied, open-source software these boards embody the experience of 70 successful flights, over half of which have used the Raspberry Pi.
 These boards have also been used on all the Raspberry Pi Skycademy flights, and many more customer flights.

 - Efficient built-in power regulator providing run time of over 20 hours from 4 AA cells